Dezo2018/ansible-terraform/README.md

 - AWS account with credentials stored in `./aws/credentials`.
 Pass in a profile via the `aws_creds_profile` terraform var, defaults to `ansible-terraform`.
 - This account must contain all defualt VPC configurations like defualt security group, subnets etc. Pass in the region in as `aws_region` terraform var.
+- Terraform to deploy base infrastructure
+- Anisble for installing docker and other needed tools within the target servers.

 ## Steps to Setup Environments